Can a Hot Tub Help with Back Pain?

 Muscle Inflammation, Soreness, and Stiffness

 Pain and inflammation leading to soreness and stiffness can also be remedied by the soothing water immersion made possible by hot tubs.
-Water immersion and buoyancy relieves the gravity and pressure placed on joints, supporting your entire body and limbs from 360 degrees.
+Water immersion and buoyancy relieve the gravity and pressure placed on joints, supporting your entire body and limbs from 360 degrees.

 Not only does hot water therapy benefit lower back pain, but hot tubs also protect your overall health and even your wallet.
 You can reduce your reliance on expensive anti-inflammatory drugs and painkillers, which may also have negative side effects.